bloodnighttw/My-Fucking-VIMRC/README.md

 Q5: Other Language?

 A5: You Should search by yourself.
-Try Google "coc.nvim XXX" (XXX is your language name),I think there will have a result.
+Try Google "coc.nvim XXX" (XXX is your language name),I think there will have a lot of result.

 ## My enviroment